jliu88/analysis_console/README.md

 Copy analysis_console.py to a local directory and import with another program.

 # Usage
-Create a script that imports analsyis_console and feed it parameters.
+Create a script that imports analysis_console and feed it parameters.

 See example.py for examples